Qiskit/qiskit_sphinx_theme/CONTRIBUTING.md

 We use [Tox](https://tox.wiki/en/latest/), which you will need to install globally (e.g. using [`pipx`](https://pypa.github.io/pipx/)).

+* Run Python tests: `tox -e py`
 * Build `example_docs/`:
-  1. `tox -e py`
+  1. `tox -e docs`
   2. Open up `example_docs/docs/_build/html/index.html` in your browser
 * Build `docs_guide`:
   1. `tox -e docs-guide`
   2. Open up `docs_guide/_build/html/index.html` in your browser.
 * Run doctests for the docs guide: `tox -e doctest`

 Sometimes Sphinx's caching can get in a bad state.
 First, try running `tox -e docs-clean`, which will remove Sphinx's cache.
-If you are still having issues, try adding `-r` your command, e.g. `tox -e py -r`. `-r` tells Tox to reinstall the dependencies.
+If you are still having issues, try adding `-r` your command, e.g. `tox -e docs -r`. `-r` tells Tox to reinstall the dependencies.

 We are in the process of migrating our theme from Pytorch to Furo (see https://github.com/Qiskit/qiskit_sphinx_theme/issues/232).
-To build the local docs using the Furo theme, use `THEME=_qiskit_furo` in front of the command, e.g. `THEME=_qiskit_furo tox -e py`.
+To build the local docs using the Furo theme, use `THEME=_qiskit_furo` in front of the command, e.g. `THEME=_qiskit_furo tox -e docs`.

 ------
 ## Run JavaScript tests